 Reflection means spending time reviewing the past year.
-What was good?
-What was not so good?
-Indeed, contemplating the events of the previous year can help you clarify the goals for the new year.
-If remembering the past year is a problem, consult your calendar for clues.
+Consider what was good and what was not so good.
+Indeed, reviewing the events of the previous year can help you clarify the goals for the new year.
+For the purpose of jogging your memory, consult your calendar.

 Of course, we want the good stuff to keep coming as the bad stuff drops off.
 Still, we have to learn to not focus only on the good.
 As a matter of fact, acknowledging our misfortunes by being thankful for the lessons we’re taught is another form of gratitude.

 According to Dictionary.com, an affirmation is, “the assertion that something exists or is true“.
-These are done in the present tense.
+Thus, these are done in the present tense.
 For example, “I enjoy a healthier life because my dog and I spend time walking and exploring the outdoors.
-I am grateful for Roxie.”
+For this reason, I am grateful for Roxie.”

 This is the perfect time to upload some of those pictures from the past year.
-Although I admit my intention is to only use the pix that make me feel good.
+You know the ones that make you feel so good every time you see them.

 How should I go about creating a vision board?

 When it comes to the actual vision board, the first thing is to have a vision.
-It’s very personal and can have to do with many parts of your life.
+It’s very personal and can involve any part of your life.
 Some examples are:

-Think long and hard before you commit to your vision.
-It’s really important that you make the choice that’s right for you.
+Think long and hard before you commit to your vision because it’s really important that you make the choice that’s right for you.